codahale/lockstitch/design.md

 ### `Encrypt`/`Decrypt`

-The `Encrypt` and `Decrypt` operation accepts a label and an input and encrypts or decrypts the input using a key derived from the protocol's state, the label, and the output length.
-The protocol's posterior state is cryptographically dependent on the protocol's prior state, the label, and the ciphertext version of the input.
+The `Encrypt` and `Decrypt` operation accepts a label and an input and encrypts or decrypts the input using a key extracted from the protocol's state, the label, and the output length.
+The protocol's new state is cryptographically dependent on the protocol's old state, the label, and the ciphertext version of the input.

 ```text
 function encrypt(state, label, plaintext):